vucml/online_experiments/README.md

 At the same time, it has some limitations that make it different from Google Docs.
 For example, you can't edit the same file at the same time as someone else.
 You have to take turns.
 This is because Git is designed to prevent conflicts between different versions of the same file, as well as to track who made what changes and when so that you can revert to or just look at a previous version if necessary.

 Github is a platform that hosts Git repositories.
 It provides a web-based interface for managing your repositories, as well as tools for collaboration, like issues, pull requests, and project boards.
-It also provides a way to host static websites, like this one.
+It also provides a way to host static websites, including demo versions of your experiments.

 ### Recommended Tools and Software